codefresh-io/plugins/docs/plugin.md

 ### Predefined Volumes and Files

 - `/codefresh/volume` - same volume mounted to all steps running in Codefresh pipeline
-- `/codefresh/volume/env_vars_to_export` - a placeholder file to filled with **exported** environment variables; any exported variable can be used in subsequent pipeline steps
+- `/codefresh/volume/env_vars_to_export` - a placeholder file to be filled with **exported** environment variables; any exported variable can be used in subsequent pipeline steps